Guardrail Injury Attorneys

 If Trinity Was Found Guilty, Why Do I Need to Sue Them?

 Trinity Industries was found guilty of defrauding the U.S. government, and it was proven in court that they made unauthorized changes to their design—changes that may have made guardrail terminals potentially deadly.
 However, to hold Trinity responsible for a plaintiff’s injuries, the plaintiff has to bring their individual claim (with unique damages and circumstances) against Trinity.
 In other words, Trinity is guilty under the False Claims Act, but they can’t be found guilty of harming you specifically—unless you sue them.
-The False Claims Act verdict can be used as evidence, but our lawyers have to review your case before we can say for certain if your guardrail was faulty or caused your injuries.
+The False Claims Act verdict can be used as evidence, but our lawyers have to review your case before we can determine if you have a lawsuit.

 Despite being found guilty of defrauding the U.S. government and lying about the safety of their guardrail design, Trinity Industries insists that they did nothing wrong—and intend to fight every lawsuit brought against them.
 It's a bold move.
 Most companies facing billions in lawsuits will attempt to settle in one massive amount to limit their liability.
 However, Arnold & Itkin LLP isn't surprised.

-Since 2004, our attorneys have watched countless companies and manufacturers believe they're too big for regular people to hold accountable.
-We've watched industry giants treat the victims of their negligence like minor annoyances—throwing laughable settlements their way or tying them up in court until they have no choice but to settle for pennies.
+Our attorneys have seen what happens when companies think they're too big for regular people to hold accountable.
+We've watched industry giants treat the victims of their negligence like minor annoyances—throwing laughable settlements their way or tying them up in court until they have no choice but to settle for pennies on the dollar.

 We've helped thousands of individuals and family members reclaim their lives from financial instability, grief, and fear.